Consensys/truffle-security/README.md

 You can set up a free account on the [MythX website](https://mythx.io) to get full access.
 Generate your API key in the tools section of the [MythX dashboard](https://dashboard.mythx.io/#/).

-This key can be passed to the MythX CLI either via the `MYTHX_API_KEY` environment variable or the `--apiKey` command line argument.
+The key can be passed to Truffle either via the `MYTHX_API_KEY` environment variable or the `--apiKey` command line argument.
 For security reasons it is recommended to always pass the token through an environment variable, e.g. defined in the settings of a Continuous Integration (CI) server or a shell script that can be sourced from.

 Set the following enviromment variables to your API key (add this to your `.bashrc` or `.bash_profile` for added convenience):